HumanSignal/label-studio/docs/source/guide/quality.md

 ## Why review annotations?

 Data labeling is a crucial step for training many machine learning models, and it's essential to review annotations to make sure that only the highest quality data is used to train your machine learning model.
 If you don't review the quality of labeled data, weak annotations might be used when training your model and degrade overall model performance.
-READ MORE IN THIS BLOG POST???

 ## Choose what to review